ceejbot/monitoring-budget/slides.md

 # [fit] ask questions that you
 # [fit] know the right answers for

+^ Pull: the monitoring server knows what's supposed to be out there, because you told it what to look for.

 ---

 ### [fit] Is this host __up__?
 ### [fit] Is this cert about to __expire__?
 ### [fit] Is the DB replication __keeping up__?

+^ Yes/no questions.

 ---